 There is no difference between local Gaap and MVBS values.

 D.4.12 Subordinated liabilities

-Subordinated liability is a debt toward Allianz Benelux S.A., the parent company of ALL.
-This debt has no term and can be used in the basic own funds to cover the Solvency Capital Requirement (SCR).
+ALL reimbursed end of 2018 the Subordinated liability that was a debt toward Allianz Benelux S.A., the parent company of ALL.
+There is no more subordinated liability in ALL's balance sheet.